himmAllRight/himmAllRight-source/content/post/disable-seafile-notifications-gnome40.md

 This is the step I always forget (and hence why I'm writing this post).
 While `Top Icons: Reloaded` "works" in Gnome 40... it only does in Xorg sessions.
 So, log out, switch the session to `GNOME on Xorg` (gear icon at the bottom right of the login screen), and log back in.
-Once logged in, the top icons should be working, *hopefully* displaying the Seafile icon among them (assuming `seafile-client` is running).
+Once logged in, the top icons extension should now work, *hopefully* displaying the Seafile icon (assuming
+`seafile-client` is running).